n00b69/woa-polaris/guide/Polski/dualboot.md

 W tym przewodniku założono, że jesteś zrootowany, jeśli tak nie jest, postępuj zgodnie z [tym przewodnikiem](root.md)

 ### Konfiguracja – Android
-- Pobierz i zainstaluj aplikację WOA Helpethen open it and grant it root access.
+- Download and install the **WOA Helper** app, then open it and grant it root access.
 - Download the **UEFI image** and place it inside the folder named `UEFI` in your internal storage.
 - Open the WOA Helper app and use the **STA CREATOR** in **WOA TOOLBOX**.
 > [!Important]